 - Add your SNAP EBT card by entering your SNAP EBT card information.

 - Look for items labeled SNAP EBT Eligible.

 - Select your EBT card at checkout, and you will be prompted to enter your card pin to finish paying.

 What to know about using your SNAP EBT benefits when shopping for groceries

 If you’re shopping with a valid SNAP EBT card, you have access to Amazon Fresh and Whole Foods Market grocery delivery on Amazon without a Prime or Prime Access membership.

-Delivery fees for SNAP EBT customers who purchase groceries from Amazon Fresh are the same as the delivery fees for Prime or Prime Access members: $3.95 for Amazon Fresh grocery delivery orders $100-$150, $6.95 for deliveries $50-$100, $9.95 for deliveries under $50, and will continue to receive free delivery on orders over $150.
+Delivery fees for SNAP EBT customers who purchase groceries from Amazon Fresh are the same as the delivery fees for Prime or Prime Access members: $6.95 for deliveries $50-$100, $9.95 for deliveries under $50, and free delivery on orders over $100.
 SNAP EBT customers can also now enjoy free pick-up from Amazon Fresh across the U.S.

 When shopping from Whole Foods Market, grocery pickup is free for Amazon Prime members on orders of $35 or more, and all delivery orders for all customers include a $9.95 service fee.